lasseignelab/labwebsite/content/research.md

 ---
 _<p style="text-align:center;">The Lasseigne Lab develops and applies genomic strategies to map molecular processes contributing to the etiology, progression, and treatment of diseases originating in the brain and/or the kidney.
 We investigate the impact of cell- and tissue-specific gene and transcript regulation and expression, cell-cell communication, and sex-associated molecular changes on disease manifestation.
 Through computational machine learning and data-driven approaches, we identify optimal precision preclinical models and nominate and prioritize drug targets and repositioning candidates for treating patient cellular phenotypes.</p>_

+_<p style="text-align:left;">Some of the questions our lab asks are: If Mendelian disease associated variants are present in every cell of the body, what cellular environments and mechanisms determine why some cells show a molecular or clinical phenotype when others do not?
+Why are some people or some tissues more susceptible to adverse events after taking medications than others?
+How does differential transcript expression impact disease progression?
+Can we identify gene regulatory states more susceptible to treatments and induce those states in cells?
+Which ligand-receptor-gene target relationship changes are important for disease progression and/or treatment?</p>_

 ---
 ___________________________________________________________________________________________
 # <ins><p style="text-align:center;" id="current">Kidney Research</p></ins>